hardenedpenguin/supermon-ng/README.md

 - Replace `your-domain.com` with your external domain name
 - The `/hamclock/live.html` path should remain as shown
 - You must also uncomment and configure the HamClock proxy lines in your Apache configuration
+- **WebSocket Support**: The Apache configuration includes WebSocket proxy support for HamClock's live updates.
+Make sure to uncomment both the WebSocket proxy lines (for `/hamclock/live-ws`) and the general proxy lines (for `/hamclock/`)

 ### 4. Optional: Custom Header Background